The Boys (2019)

 My Note To The Reader:

 The Boys had some missteps, but overall it was a decent season.
 What did you think of this season?
 Agree or disagree with this take on Butcher?
-And if you want to read more on The Boys check out these articles: ‘The Boys’ Homelander: The Greatest Super-villain Brought To The Screen, ‘The Boys’ Season 2 Episode 4: The Calm Before The Storm, and ‘The Boys’ Season 2: The Origins & Creation of Liberty, Supe Immortality.
+And if you want to read more about The Boys check out these articles: ‘The Boys’ Homelander: The Greatest Super-villain Brought To The Screen, ‘The Boys’ Season 2 Episode 4: The Calm Before The Storm, and ‘The Boys’ Season 2: The Origins & Creation of Liberty, Supe Immortality.